WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS

 Near Corona Arch, Utah, June 7, 2007.

 Most O. polyacantha pads, such as the ones pictured at left, are circular.
-Some of the spines pictured at left are over four inches long, but spines on O. polyacantha can also be just one or two inches long.
+Some of the spines pictured at left are over four inches long (probably indicating that this is O. polyacantha variety nicholii); spines on most O. polyacantha in the Four Corners area are just one or two inches long (O. polyacantha variety polyacantha).

 Opuntia polyacantha